olegfomenko/blog/_posts/2024-05-06-ring-signatures-sag-lsag-p1.md

 ---
 layout: post
-title: Ring signatures using Schnorr authentication protocol - Part 1
+title: Schnorr Ring signatures - Part 1
 ---

 In previous posts I've taken a look on the Schnorr authentication protocol and its modifications.
 Continuing to open